 - Optional to make it a main dish salad: 1 lb cooked, sliced boneless skinless chicken breast or one 14-ounce can drained chick peas

 Lightly brush the pita bread with olive oil and sprinkle a pinch of salt over the surface.
-Put in a toaster oven or toaster until lightly browned and mostly crispy.
+Put in a toaster oven until lightly browned and mostly crispy or a 350 degree F oven for about 10 minutes.
 Let cool.

 Whisk together the olive oil, lemon juice, cumin, garlic, salt, and several turns with a pepper grinder.